 - No mobile app (mobile website only)

-8. Nimble - Best easy CRM for social media integration
+8. Nimble — Best easy CRM for social media and contact intelligence

 Key features: